rsvivek25/terraform-eks-practice/modules/eks-addon-iam-roles/README.md

 # EKS Add-on IAM Roles Module

-This module creates IAM roles and policies for common EKS add-ons using IRSA (IAM Roles for Service Accounts).
+This module creates IAM roles and policies for common EKS add-ons using **EKS Pod Identity** for service account authentication.

+> **Note:** This module uses EKS Pod Identity (the recommended approach) instead of IRSA (IAM Roles for Service Accounts).
+Pod Identity is simpler and doesn't require OIDC provider configuration.

 > **Note:** AWS Load Balancer Controller is pre-installed in EKS Auto Mode clusters and does not require additional IAM role configuration.